Esoteric925/id2223-project/README.md

 Project goals:
 1. Predicting the pickup density for an average day of week and time of day
 2. Predicting the pickup density for a specific date and time in the future
-3. Predicting the dropoff location (lat/long) based on the pickup location & time, day of week

 ## Getting Started

 ### Prerequisites

 Project is done in Jupyter notebooks.
-Tested on Python 3.5.
+Tested on Python 2.7.
 ```
  [Geohash](https://pypi.python.org/pypi/geohash2/1.1)
  Pyspark(version 2.2.0)